 At Hemlington Hall Academy, our children are provided the foundations for understanding the world through engaging, purposeful activities to develop and secure knowledge, methods, processes and uses of science.
 Through verbal, practical and written tasks, children develop a sense of excitement and curiosity about natural phenomena and are encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
-This is nachieved through:

-Ten things to celebrate about Science at Hemlington Hall Academy are:
+Things to celebrate about Science at Hemlington Hall Academy are:

-4. Vocabulary – Staff use high quality scientific vocabulary with children and expect children to use it in return.
+2. Vocabulary – Staff use high quality scientific vocabulary with children and expect children to use it in return.
 The vocabulary is displayed and flashcards included in vocabulary bags which also recap on past year group vocabulary.

-5. Staff CPD – Approaches to teaching/planning/assessment ensure consistency across year groups, ensure expectations are high and children are taught in a progressive way.
+3. Staff CPD – Approaches to teaching/planning/assessment ensure consistency across year groups, ensure expectations are high and children are taught in a progressive way.

-6. Thinking, Talking, Doing Science – As a school we acted as a control group for a project called Thinking, Talking, Doing Science.
+4. Thinking, Talking, Doing Science – As a school we acted as a control group for a project called Thinking, Talking, Doing Science.
 Now staff have received training, resources and support to deliver the programme.

-7. Pupil voice – The children in our school really enjoy science, especially when it is hands on, investigative science work.
+5. Pupil voice – The children in our school really enjoy science, especially when it is hands on, investigative science work.
 Children enjoy seeing their work displayed and enjoy competitions.